ForgingAntiquity/forgingantiquity.github.io/research.md

 #### In preperation

-M. Choat, 'Dating and Authenticating papyri, from Mabillon to the present day', forthcoming in *Journal for the Study of the New Testament*.
+M. Choat, 'Dating and Authenticating papyri, from Mabillon to the present day', to be submitted to *Journal for the Study of the New Testament*.
+R. Yuen-Collingridge, 'The first forged papyrus in Euorpe: Pierre Hamon and his work on ancient scripts'.
+M. Choat and T. Wasserman, 'The Cable guy: the biblical papyri of Constantine Simonides'.

 #### Papers